yezehao/Compact-Continuum-Manipulator-Platform/README.md

 The features of the compact continuum manipulator platform are as follow:
 `compact`, `versatile`, `cost-effective`, `programmable`, `open-source`, `6-DOF`

-The product is ideally consist of a *continuum robot*, a *driving system* and a *control system* developed using Arduino.
+The product is ideally consists of a *continuum robot*, a *driving system* and a *control system* developed using Arduino.
 </details>

 <details closed>